Peter and the Wolf: Background

 In 1936, Prokofiev was commissioned by Natalya Sats, the director of the Central Children's Theatre in Moscow, to write a musical symphony for children.
 Sats and Prokofiev had become acquainted after he visited her theatre with his sons several times.
-The intent was to introduce children to the individual instruments of the orchestra.
-The first draft of the libretto was about a Young Pioneer (the Soviet version of a Boy Scout) called Peter who rights a wrong by challenging an adult.
+The intent was to introduce children to the individual instruments of the orchestra to enjoy music and learn to recognize musical keys.

+The first draft of the libretto was about a Young Pioneer called Peter who rights a wrong by challenging an adult.
 However, Prokofiev was dissatisfied with the rhyming text produced by Nina Sakonskaya (real name Antonia Pavlovna Sokolovskaya, 1896–1951), a then-popular children's author.
-Prokofiev wrote a new version where Peter captures a wolf.
+Prokofiev wrote a libretto in which Peter and his animal friends capture a wolf.
 As well as promoting desired Pioneer virtues such as vigilance, bravery, and resourcefulness, the plot illustrates Soviet themes such as the stubbornness of the un-Bolshevik older generation (the grandfather) and the triumph of Man (Peter) taming Nature (the wolf).